MarketingBusinessClient Resources

 The “Equality” campaign is impactful not only in its messaging but in its execution.
 Featuring athletes such as LeBron James, Serena Williams, and Kevin Durant, the drive delivers a powerful message of unity and equality, calling individuals and communities to reject discrimination and value inclusivity.

-Through the creative execution of the campaign, Nike showcases the importance of visually representing diverse individuals in its audiences.
+Through the creative execution of the campaign, Nike showcases the importance of visually representing diverse individuals in its audience.
 It calls for equal representation and stresses the value of inclusive branding.
 Nike effectively communicates its message of equality and inclusivity by emphasising diversity in ethnicity, sports, and physical abilities, all while promoting the accessibility of sports for all.

 The impact of the campaign has been substantial.
 According to a survey conducted in 2018, over 80% of respondents were aware of Nike's “Equality” campaign.
 Of those who saw the ads, nearly 70% said they had a more favourable opinion of the brand.
 In addition, the campaign won numerous advertising and creative awards, underscoring the effectiveness of Nike's approach.